hilary-chen/RTutorial/PLP5-6-Functions_Params_Scope.md

 ```
 This shows that the value of x is getting updated from the loop.

-However, this is not the same as in functions.
+This is the same in functions.
 In this example, I will create a function that will also take in the value of x as a parameter.
 However, I will not return x.
 Instead, I will print x within the main body and see what the resulting value of x is.
 ```R
 x<-6